Robert Gustafsson: Style of comedy

+Gustafsson is also known for portraying various old and often rather senile individuals.

 In addition, Gustafsson is a skilled imitator and his many famous imitations include Ingmar Bergman, Sven Wollter, Ernst-Hugo Järegård, Tony Rickardsson, Robert Aschberg and Magnus Härenstam as well as former Prime Ministers Göran Persson and Carl Bildt.

 Fame

 Gustafsson is one of Sweden's most famous and beloved comedians, having appeared in many TV shows and films.
 He has also appeared on Norwegian television, in the show Åpen Post.
 Besides his iconic work with Killinggänget he has been a cornerstone of Swedish entertainment for many years.
 He has played in sitcoms such as Rena rama Rolf, and been a regular guest on comedy shows such as Gäster med gester and Parlamentet, a popular panel show similar to BBC's If I Ruled the World.

 Racism controversy

 In February 2014, the satirical programme SNN News showed a sketch where Gustavsson played a "Representative of the Sámi", an indigenous people of Sweden.
 The sketch was widely accused of racism against Sámi people, both in Swedish media and abroad in Norway, where most of the Sámi people live.
 More than fifty individual viewers have filed complaints about the sketch to the Swedish Broadcasting Commission.